Online Dating: How to Avoid Disasters

 2. Start With Talking On The Dating Site Only - Most dating sites have mobile versions and messaging apps that allow you to communicate through the website anywhere you are connected to the internet.
 There is no reason to give out your personal information like a telephone number, email address, or other messaging platform information.
 People who insist on moving the conversation over to another platform immediately after contacting you should be avoided.

 3. Do Your Detective Work - Have you ever Googled yourself?
 You would be surprised at the amount of information about yourself that is free and open to the public.
-You can find articles the person has been published or talked about in, photos of them, newspaper announcements and even arrest records and employment records.
+You can find articles the person has been published or discussed in, photos of them, newspaper announcements, and even arrest records and employment records.
 There are also forums you can find that tell daters which profile to watch out for or avoid.
-Other websites are available where women can post stories of their dates and what city they were in and the date's name so that women can watch out for those people.
+Other websites are available where women can post stories of their dates and what city they were in, and the date's name so that women can watch out for those people.

-5. Run Their Text Through Google - Sometimes you may be talking to someone who is from another country.
-Many times, middle eastern and African scam artists will try to entice women from the US to send money to them.
+5. Run Their Text Through Google - Sometimes, you may be talking to someone from another country.
+Often, middle eastern and African scam artists will try to entice women from the US to send money to them.
 These scammers work in large groups, like call centers.
-They use scripted text which you can usually find online.
+They use scripted text, which you can usually find online.
 If someone you are talking to from a dating site starts talking about or asking you to wire transfer money, this should be a HUGE red flag!

 7. Always Meet In Public - This may seem like a no-brainer to most people, but you may be surprised at how many people meet their internet dates for the first time at one of their homes.
-When meeting someone for the first time, the date should always be in a location that is well lit, public and has frequent traffic.
+When meeting someone for the first time, the date should always be in a well-lit, public location and has frequent traffic.
 You should never feel isolated or alone with the other person.
 If you want to be the safest, go on your date during day time

 Online Dating can sometimes work out very well.
-17% of new marriages met online and 20% of people who meet online enter into a committed relationship within a year of meeting.
-Dating is fun and exciting but also very nerve wrecking.
-It is safe to say that most people know someone that has been the victim of fraud or assault, or harassment and stalking.
+17% of new marriages met online, and 20% of people who meet online enter into a committed relationship within a year of meeting.
+Dating is fun and exciting but also very nerve-wracking.
+It is safe to say that most people know someone that has been the victim of fraud or assault or harassment, and stalking.
 Equally, however, most people can say that they know someone who met someone online and is very happy.

 Michigan State University, however, did a study that proved that couples who meet online are three times as likely to get divorced and that 28% of relationships end within the first year when partners meet through dating sites.
-Many times, emotional difficulties of a relationship, or the trauma of being scammed through an online dating site can cause situational depression.
+Often, the emotional difficulties of a relationship or the trauma of being scammed through an online dating site can cause situational depression.
 People who date online are also more likely to be picky and judgmental because every profile is analyzed like an application to date someone.

 There is already a huge stigma about online dating, and when you strike out there, sometimes it can be a huge blow to your confidence and self-esteem.
 Dating sites always feature your profile with a thumbnail of your profile picture and typically lists your location and age.
 This causes people to automatically judge by the first impression of appearance rather than the person.

-If you or someone you know if having a rough time emotionally, has recently faced a trauma, been scammed by an internet dater, or is striking out in the relationship field, ReGain can help.
-Get pushed in the right direction towards strengthening your mental health and overcoming the trauma or insecurities that are plaguing you after a dating disaster.
+If you or someone you know is having a rough time emotionally, has recently faced trauma, been scammed by an internet dater, or is striking out in the relationship field, ReGain can help.
+Get pushed in the right direction towards strengthening your mental health and overcoming the trauma or insecurities plaguing you after a dating disaster.